Help protect your child from cyberbullying

 • Let your child know you may take action if there's reason for concern.
 Explain it is part of your job to keep them safe, and if you feel there's a risk, you may monitor their online communication.

-• Educate your children about passwords and how important they are.
-Encourage them to create different strong passwords for each site and to never share their passwords with friends.
+• Encourage your child to create different strong passwords for each site and to never share their passwords with friends.

 • Make sure they use a password to lock their devices.
 This will protect them if their mobile device – and what's on it – ever gets into the wrong hands.